 By Jeff Ayers — / The Biz

 Ignition sequence start.
 3...
 2...1... liftoff!
-It is official: Death Wish Coffee will be heading into space to fuel the astronauts on the International Space Station.
-As of June 28th, 2018, our coffee will be packed in the Dragon capsule along with other supplies and science experiments headed to the ISS on the SpaceX Falcon 9 rocket on June 29th from Cape Canaveral, Florida.
-The world's strongest coffee will now be the strongest coffee in the galaxy.
+On June 28, 2018, Death Wish Coffee was sent into space to fuel the astronauts on the International Space Station.
+Packed in the Dragon capsule, along with other supplies and science experiments, our coffee made its journey to the ISS on the SpaceX Falcon 9 rocket on June 29 from Cape Canaveral, Florida to fuel NASA astronauts.

 But how did this all come to be?
-Last year, I started to think about all the people I would like to talk to on our podcast, Fueled By Death Cast.
-At the top of that list was always an astronaut.
-My love for space and space exploration started early in my childhood, and to be able to talk with someone who has walked among the stars seemed like a far-fetched idea at best.
+Back in 2017, the Incredible Jeff Ayers made a wish list of who he would want to talk to on the Fueled By Death Cast podcast.
+At the top of his list was (obviously) an astronaut.
+Death Wish Coffee has always been fascinated by space and space exploration, so to be able to talk with someone who has walked among the stars seemed like a far-fetched idea at the time.

-We talked about flying on the Space Shuttle and living and working on the Space Station, and what it was like to perform a spacewalk.
+Nicole Stott shared her stories about flying on the Space Shuttle, living and working on the Space Station and what it was like to perform a spacewalk.
 Nicole told us just how tired you get after something like a spacewalk and that she would crave good coffee.
-We joking said how we should get Death Wish Coffee into space, and Nicole thought that was a good idea.
+We jokingly said how we should get Death Wish Coffee into space, and Nicole thought that was a good idea.

-Now, with the help of Nicole Stott and the wonderful people at NASA Food Labs, we are doing just that.
+One thing led to the next, and now Death Wish Coffee is a staple on NASA's food menu (a big thanks to Nicole Stott and the wonderful people at NASA Food Labs).
 We created an instant blend of freeze-dried coffee, packaged by NASA in astronaut drink pouches.
-It’s designed to caffeinate the crew aboard the International Space Station, without sacrificing the coffee’s texture, flavor, and potency.
+It’s designed to caffeinate the crew aboard the International Space Station, without sacrificing the coffee’s texture, flavor and strength.

-“We couldn’t think of a better way to showcase the smoothness and strength of our coffee than by providing the crew aboard the International Space Station with an easy-to-make blend that will keep them on their feet, so to speak,” noted Mike Brown, Death Wish Coffee’s founder.
+“We couldn’t think of a better way to showcase the smoothness and strength of our coffee than by providing the crew aboard the International Space Station with an easy-to-make blend that will keep them on their feet, so to speak,” noted Mike Brown, founder of Death Wish Coffee.

 This story is so much more than just Death Wish Coffee hitching a ride on a SpaceX rocket to the ISS.
-This is about the idea Mike Brown had back in 2012, to create a strong coffee that tasted great and people loved and to build the best coffee company in the world.
-He started that dream in the bowels of his coffee shop, and now it is rocketing to the stars —from the basement to the cosmos.
+This is about the idea Mike Brown had back in 2012—to create a strong coffee that tasted great and people loved and to build the best coffee company in the world.
+He started that dream in the bowels of his coffee shop, and now it is blasting off into outer space—from the basement to the cosmos.